gregglind/rst2resume/blogs/simpleideasforbetterresumes.rst

 #. **Passing the HR buzzword filter** is hard and tedious, so move all that
    stuff to the end.
 #. **De-empahasize dates**.
 Ageism exists, especially in tech.
-#.
-Move contact info (including possibly name!) to header or footer.
+#. **Move contact info** (including possibly name!) to header or footer.
+Blind
+   the resume to any bias-inducing information (name, apparent gender, etc.).

 Other Tips
 ---------------